 Exemption low emission zone

-Do you want to enter the low emission zone in Leiden with a restricted lorry?
-You can apply for an exemption.
+Do you want to enter the environmental zone of Leiden with your truck and do you not meet the requirements?
+Apply for an exemption.

 You can enter the low emission zone with: